python/cpython/Doc/library/tkinter.rst

 Credits:

+* Tk was written by John Ousterhout while at Berkeley.

 * Tkinter was written by Steen Lumholt and Guido van Rossum.

-* Tk was written by John Ousterhout while at Berkeley.

 * This Life Preserver was written by Matt Conway at the University of Virginia.

-* The html rendering, and some liberal editing, was produced from a FrameMaker version by Ken Manheimer.
+* The HTML rendering, and some liberal editing, was produced from a FrameMaker version by Ken Manheimer.

 * Fredrik Lundh elaborated and revised the class interface descriptions, to get